 After that, the Ottawa Senators chose center Mika Zibanejad from Djurgarden of the Swedish Elite League.
 His mother is Finnish, and his father is Iranian, but he was born in Stockholm.

 Then came the big announcement by Winnipeg: The team will be called the Jets.
 Formerly the Atlanta Thrashers, the franchise waited until the seconds before choosing center Mark Schiefele with the seventh selection to announce the new - er, old - nickname.

-Team chairman Mark Chipman spilled the poorly kept secret as he turned to general manager Kevin Cheveldayoff to make the pick "on behalf of the Winnipeg Jets."
+Team chairman Mark Chipman turned to general manager Kevin Cheveldayoff to make the pick "on behalf of the Winnipeg Jets."
 That drew cheers and "Go Jets go!" chants from the dozens of fans wearing white T-shirts with the old red-and-blue Jets logo.

 The Philadelphia Flyers, using the eighth pick they obtained in Thursday's stunning trade of leading scorer Jeff Carter to the Columbus Blue Jackets, took center Sean Couturier of the Drummondville Voltigeurs of the QMJHL.